nasa/cumulus/docs/additional-deployment-options/delete_api_gateway_stages.md

 ### via console
-An operator can do this easily through the [API Gateway Console](https://console.aws.amazon.com/apigateway/) for each of the deployed APIs `<stackname>-backend` and `<stackname>-distribution`, select and then select `stages`, finally selecting the deployed stage and then using the `Delete Stage` button.
+An operator can easily delete an existing API Gateway stage through the [API Gateway Console](https://console.aws.amazon.com/apigateway/).
+For each of the deployed APIs `<stackname>-backend` and `<stackname>-distribution`, select the API and then select `stages`, finally select the deployed stage and use the `Delete Stage` button.

 ![Sample image of API Gateway Console](assets/APIGateway-Delete-Stage.png)